Skip to main content

 A chronological record of code changes.
 For Strato, the changelog is the source for release notes.
 It's written to be accessible and relevant to most Strato users.
 The words "changelog" and "release notes" are sometimes used as synonyms.

-A new feature or improvement that's compatible with previous releases.
+A feature update or improvement that's compatible with previous releases.
 It won't cause issues.
 Also called a "non-breaking change."
 Release type: MINOR

 Peer dependency update